 We encourage students to share relevant disability-related information, including mental health requirements, to allow us to highlight the support and funding that is available as well as to discuss any support requirements or reasonable adjustments you may have whilst at Bangor University.
 Reasonable adjustments are agreed with you and are outlined in a Personal Learning Support Plan (PLSP).

-Any information you share with us regarding your disability, health and wellbeing will be treated as sensitive personal data under the Data Protection Act (1998) and will be kept confidential to the Disability Service.
+Any information you share with us regarding your disability, health and wellbeing will be treated as sensitive personal data under the Data Protection Legislation and will be kept confidential to Disability Services.
 Relevant information is passed on to others in the University with your expressed permission, and then only on a ‘need to know basis’, to ensure that the support and adjustments you have agreed to in your PLSP are put in place.
-Any member of staff who is aware of your disability as a result of your PLSP or communication from the Disability Service will treat this information in line with the Data Protection Act (1998).
+Any member of staff who is aware of your disability as a result of your PLSP or communication from Disability Services will treat this information in line with Data Protection Legislation.
 If you have any reservations whatsoever about this process, please discuss with a Disability Services Adviser.